 Recycle Utah’s education program gives kids the opportunity to envision the kind of world they would like to live in.
-This year, we talked to K-5th grade about the importance of earth’s resources, recycling, and most important, working together.
-We taught over 500 4th graders about water conservation at this year’s Water Festival.
-We hope to see our students, now well-informed in the environmental matters, teach the rest of the community.
+This year, we talked to K-5th grade about the importance of earth’s resources, recycling, water, energy and all with a global perspective.
+Recycle Utah with local professionals taught over 500 4th graders about everything water at this year’s Park City Water Festival.
+We have added an additional Water Festival in Wasatch County that reaches 330 more students!
+We hope to see our students, teach the importance of conservation to their families, friends and beyond.

 If you are interested in our education programs or would like for us to come to your school, please contact Mary Closser: firstname.lastname@example.org.

 - The Story of Stuff: Animated videos that explain the life of “stuff” before and after we use it, and how to use your consumer power to change the way stuff is made.
 Great lesson.

 - Energy Quest: Puzzles, activities, games, and lessons on energy.

 - Energy Kids: Understanding Wind Energy from the U.S. Energy Information Administration.